Minnesota vs. Nebraska Predictions & Picks – August 31

 Minnesota Betting Info (2022)

-- The Golden Gophers have a 73.3% chance to win this contest based on the moneyline's implied probability.
+- The Golden Gophers have an implied moneyline win probability of 73.3% in this contest.

-- Minnesota had an ATS record of 5-3 as favorites of 7 points or greater last season.
+- Minnesota had an ATS record of 5-3 as favorites of 7 points or greater last year.

 - The Golden Gophers and their opponents combined to hit the over five out of 13 times last season.